 Sauerkraut was created as a way to put up extra cabbage for storage throughout the winter, when other produce is scarce.
-The fermented cabbage product boasts high levels of vitamin C, is more digestible than fresh cabbage and helps you better digest other foods.
+The fermented cabbage in homemade sauerkraut boasts high levels of vitamin C, is more digestible than fresh cabbage and helps you better digest other foods.
 On top of all those benefits is probably the best one of all -- it lasts a really long time when refrigerated under optimal conditions.

 Below the Brine Line

 How sauerkraut is stored in the refrigerator affects the quality.
 Make sure the sauerkraut in a jar is fully immersed in the brine to prevent it from becoming oxidized because of air exposure.
 Push the sauerkraut below the brine level before storing it and use a clean utensil to do so each time.
 Metal that is exposed to sauerkraut can rust, so avoid storing the food in a jar with a metal lid.

 Spoilage in fermented sauerkraut is rare when properly stored in the refrigerator.
 The most common change is darkened sauerkraut because of air exposure and storing it above the brine.
 In this case, remove the browned sauerkraut and continue eating the rest.
 Spoilage in commercially sold sauerkraut is more common.
 If you detect any off odors or other changes in your sauerkraut, such as a mold or pink scum, throw it out.
 In some kinds of sauerkraut, such as a wine sauerkraut, the flavors dissipate over time and it may lose some of its crunch and flavor.